Joe Mantello

 Joseph Mantello (born December 27, 1962) is an American actor and director known for his work on stage and screen.
-He first gained prominence for his Broadway acting debut in the original production of Tony Kushner's two-part epic play Angels in America (1993–1994), for which he received a Tony Award for Best Featured Actor in a Play nomination.
+He first gained prominence for his Broadway acting debut in the original production of Tony Kushner's two-part epic play Angels in America (1993–1994), for which he received a nomination for the Tony Award for Best Featured Actor in a Play.
 He has since acted in acclaimed Broadway revivals of Larry Kramer's The Normal Heart (2011) and Tennessee Williams' The Glass Menagerie (2017).

-Mantello has transitioned into a career as a Broadway director, winning the Tony Award for Best Direction of a Play for Take Me Out (2003) and the Tony Award for Best Direction of a Musical for Assassins (2004).
+Mantello has transitioned into a career as a Broadway director, winning the Tony Award for Best Direction of a Play for Take Me Out (2003) and Death of a Salesman (2026) and the Tony Award for Best Direction of a Musical for Assassins (2004).
 He has directed notable productions such as Wicked (2003), Glengarry Glen Ross (2005), The Humans (2016), Three Tall Women (2018), and The Boys in the Band (2018).

 Early life and education

 Mantello was born in Rockford, Illinois, the son of Judy and Richard Mantello, an accountant.
 His father is of Italian ancestry and his mother is of half Italian descent.
 He was raised Catholic.

 Mantello studied at the North Carolina School of the Arts; he started the Edge Theater in New York City with actress Mary-Louise Parker and writer Peter Hedges.
 He is a founding member of the Naked Angels theater company and an associate artist at the Roundabout Theatre Company.